winduum/winduum-docs/docs/docs/config.md

 * **Type:** `string[]`
 * **Default:** `['fade-in', 'fade-out']`

-These are additional animation name values that can be used with TailwindCSS as CSS properties, which can be then defined in `.css`.
+These are additional animation tokens that can be used with TailwindCSS as CSS properties, which can be then defined in `.css`.

 Example `animation-fade-in`:
 ```css